 The Code of Ethics and Standards of Practice are the Rules of Engagement for REALTORS®.
 The enforceable Code of Ethics establishes the ethical duties that all REALTORS® agree to follow as a condition of their Membership.
 These duties provide a high level of service and professionalism to clients/customers and are the key factor separating REALTORS® from all other real estate practitioners.

-The National Association of REALTORS® (NAR) requires all Members to complete ethics training of not less than 2 hours, 30 minutes of instructional time within a two-year cycle.
-The GKAR Orientation class meets the requirement for the current cycle ending December 31, 2018.
+The National Association of REALTORS® (NAR) requires all Members to complete ethics training of not less than 2 hours, 30 minutes of instructional time within a three-year cycle.
+The GKAR Orientation class meets the requirement for the current cycle ending December 31, 2021.
 The Code will be reviewed in detail including sample ethics cases as a helpful learning tool.

 Origins of the Code of Ethics